Skip to content

 rightNatural widths, grouped rightForm navigation, right-aligned actions

-⚠️ Padding Inheritance: Stacks without explicit padding have 0px padding by default (no inheritance from project theme)
+⚠️ Padding Inheritance: Stacks without explicit padding have 0px padding by default (no inheritance from project style)

 ⚠️ Align in Horizontal Stacks Only: The align property only affects direction: horizontal stacks.